 With Picnic Shelter #16land swiftly transforming into Kitchenland, majestic silver and blue construction hoarding is cropping up around the Kingdom.
 The excitement can be felt throughout the realm.
 Brilliant blue walls and sparkling silver fences now surround what is soon to become Kitchenland.

 The next thing to do is protect the majestic oak tree that resides at the northern end of Kitchenland.
-It, along with a good deal of the forest throughout the High Park realm, has suffered greatly due to the lack of rain this summer.
+It, along with a good deal of the forest throughout the High Park Kingdom, has suffered greatly due to the lack of rain this summer.
 But never fear!
-It’s a strong and cared for tree and should be around to shade Kitchenland (or at least the tiny hamlet of Blue Shedville) for years to come.
+It’s a strong and cared for tree and should be around to shade Kitchenland (or at least the tiny estate of Blue Shedville) for years to come.

 Magically one morning this week we arrived to find our majestic oak surrounded by hoarding … it was as if the hoarding grew overnight (when in reality they put it up that morning and we didn’t get ourselves down there until later in the afternoon!).